FinalFactory/documentation/docs/tagger/upgrading.md

 With the release of version 2.0, Tagger has undergone significant changes to improve its structure and integration.
 This includes namespace changes and script renaming to better distinguish Tagger scripts from other scripts in your project, especially due to the migration of Tagger to Final Factory.
 Below are the key changes you need to be aware of when upgrading from version 1.7 or earlier to version 2.0 or later.

+## Project Upgrade

+1. Backup your compiler error free project!
+2. Delete the folder under `Assets/Plugins/HeiKyu`
+3. Import the Final Tagger 2.x from the Asset Store via the Unity Package Manager
+4. Confirm that there are no compiling errors.
+5. Confirm that there is no data loss.
+Inspect your Tagger Data Scriptable Object File that your tags are ok.

 ## Tagger Script

 The main Tagger script has been renamed and moved to a new namespace: